 The roar of 240 motorbikes as they wind their way around the sleepy villages of Sussex en masse is not something I’ll forget easily.
 But neither is a day spent racing around Sussex in a vintage motorbike sidecar.

-Taking to the road in unusual fashion was all part of my midlife crisis and the event took place one week before my 50th birthday.
+Taking to the road in an unusual fashion was all part of my midlife crisis and the event took place one week before my 50th birthday.
 I was lucky enough to hitch a ride in the sidecar of an original 1950s Danish Nimbus owned by Bo Neilson.
-It got quite a lot of attention as one of the oldest of the bikes on the ride and I was glad, that after the thunderstorms of the day before, it turned out to be a glorious day (if a bit nippy in Seaford).
+It got quite a lot of attention as one of the oldest of the bikes on the ride, and I was glad that, after the thunderstorms of the day before, it turned out to be a glorious day (if a bit nippy in Seaford).

 Many had a story to tell about surviving prostate cancer or mental health issues.
 All seemed to have a passion for the road.
 Driving as a pack uphill and down dale was nothing short of inspirational.